kpsdev1/blackjack/README.md

 - Repeat the above step and select **nodejs** and click **Save changes**.
 - Next go to the **Deploy tab**.
 - Under **Deployment method** choose Github and then click **Connect to GitHub** you will probably be prompted to sign into your Github.
-- Then you can search for you GitHub repository, in my case this was **blackjack** and click **connect**.
+- Then you can search for your GitHub repository, in my case this was **blackjack** and click **connect**.
 - To deploy automatically you will need to select **Enable Automatic Deploys** which will rebuild the app everytime you push a change to GitHub.
 - To deploy manually go to the **Manual deploy** section below and click **Deploy Branch**.
 Just remember you will need to do this everytime you make a change to your code on Github.
 - Below you will see **your app was sucessfully deployed** with a **view** button below this that will take you to the url of your deployed app.

 ## Credits:
-- Code Coach's video on YouTube showed me how to declare the deck and create the deal card function and how to calculate the winner, it also helped me on how to structure the game.
+- Code Coach's video on YouTube showed me how to create the deal card function and how to calculate the winner, it also helped me on how to structure the game.
 The Youtube video can be found [here](https://www.youtube.com/watch?v=mpL0Y01v6tY).
 - Aphrx quick video on YouTube show me how I could structure the game differently if i had used classes, this would be super helpful to anyone who is interested in creating blackjack game.
 The video can be found [here](https://www.youtube.com/watch?v=C82s5WufNUA).
 - Stack overflow was used to make the large welcome and goodbye text using pyfiglet and rich.
 The code snipit can be found [here](https://stackoverflow.com/questions/67474578/making-coloured-ascii-text-with-python).
 - Stack over flow was used to get the typewrite effect.
 A variation of the code snipit can be found [here](https://stackoverflow.com/questions/19911346/create-a-typewriter-effect-animation-for-strings-in-python)